1. Vacuum Plating

 Applicable Materials

-All hard materials are suitable for hydro transfer printing, and materials suitable for spraying must also be suitable for hydro transfer printing.
-The most common are injection molded and metal parts.
+All hard materials that are suitable for hydro transfer printing are also suitable for spraying.
+The most commonly used materials for hydro transfer printing and spraying are injection molded parts and metal parts.

 Process Cost

-- The time cost is little, and generally does not exceed 10 minutes per cycle.
+The time required for the process is minimal, typically not exceeding 10 minutes per cycle.

 Impact on the Environment

-Compared with product coating, hydro transfer printing application of printing paint is more fully, reducing the possibility of waste leakage and material waste.
+Compared to product coating, the application of printing paint through hydro transfer printing is more thorough, which reduces the likelihood of waste leakage and material wastage.

 Examples